chillenb/hpctips/wiki/installpyscf.md

     salloc -c 4 --time 02:00:00
     ```
     in your tmux to start an interactive session on the `devel` partition.
-    * If you decide to use the login node for the following steps, you might run into resource limits.
+    * If you skip step 3 and decide to use the login node for the following steps, you might run into resource limits.

 4. Grace has Conda installed.
 Load it via: `module load miniconda`
     ![image](imgs/install_step4.png)